aurora-is-near/doc.aurora.dev/docs/onboard/promo-widget.md

 ```

 :::note
-We assume that the project we're working on here is a default `create-react-app` application to simplify things.
+We assume the project we're working on here is a default `create-react-app` application to simplify things.
 You can read more about it [here](https://create-react-app.dev/docs/getting-started/).
 :::

 Then, let's add a function `openModal` to display our Promo Widget just after the imports somewhere: